BurstCube/Users/lepalmer/README.md

 The larger documented README can be found at this link: [ReadMe--Localization Code Information](https://docs.google.com/document/d/1x1kDDz5EkpokAVYvPcEUN7cDeyFaSucVGyu95ZPbbqQ/edit?usp=sharing)

+Beginning Remark: **Information regarding what the directories in this directory are used for can be found in the larger README.
+In addition, if it occurs to the user that there are paths written to folders/files that are not correct, that is because when uploading the folders/files to gitHub, they will be coming directly from a local computer**.

 The first section of the larger README, entitled Preliminary Process, contains information on the preliminary process of making the localization code--specifically, figuring out how to create simulation files as well as making plots to understand how the effective area of one BurstCube detector compares to either a certain energy, a certain azimuth, or a certain zenith.